 The proposals within the White Paper as regards the desire to see more attractive, high quality developments and places is fully endorsed by the Council.
 The idea of design briefs, parameter plans, and design coding are not new.
-Various schemes throughout the Borough have in effect taken this approach, particularly in the case of sensitive sites in existing urban areas.
+Various schemes throughout our Borough have taken this approach, particularly in the case of sensitive sites in existing urban areas.
 In general, developers apply elements of design codes to sites, but these are largely 'standards' that are generally deemed to be necessities.
 Examples would be the spacing of dwellings on sites, highway requirements and car parking.
-However, the application of these types of parameter do not equate of themselves, with attractive, characterful development.
+However, the application of these types of parameter do not equate, of themselves, with attractive, characterful development.

-Despite Government pronouncements through the NPPF, for example, this can be more difficult to achieve.
+Despite Government pronouncements through the NPPF, for example, good design can be difficult to achieve, particularly with national or regional developers who have a standard product or style that may not be in keeping with the character of a particular area.

 Much of what has been achieved locally has been the result of high-level negotiation.
-In principle, the concept of locally derived design specifications - design coding - is to be supported although, as the report concludes, the White Paper and the policy, as it develops, leaves much to be considered in respect of practical application, as outlined in the points below.
+In principle, the concept of locally derived design specifications - design coding - is to be supported although the White Paper and the policy, as it develops, leaves much to be considered in respect of practical application, as outlined in the points below.